llafuente/string.c/doc.md

 <a name="st_number2base"></a>
 ### string \* st\_number2base(size\_t value, int base)

-Returns a new string containing the representation of the given number argument in given base.
+Returns a new string containing the representation of the given (unsigned) number argument in given base.

 based on PHP (https://github.com/php/php-src/blob/master/LICENSE)